cllicll/Duty-Pharmacy-API/README.md

-# GraphQL and REST - Node JS API
+# Duty Pharmacy GraphQL and REST - Node JS API

 A simple Node.JS server for exposing a GraphQL and REST API of Duty Pharmacy on Turkey